neoned71/business_mathematics/README.md

+# Neoned71 Code...
-This Project contains all the helping functions for simple interest!!.
+### This Project contains all the helping functions for Business Mathematics Course at SaskPolytech!!
+ - Simple Interest
+ - Compound Interest
+ - ...More to come as covered in class...